viralemergence/virion/README.md

 - a revision of the license VIRION is distributed under
 - incorporation of new data sources
 - improved data standardization and taxonomic reconciliation
+- periodic updates to the static components of CLOVER to address known errors